Characterizations of Toric Varieties via Polarized Endomorphisms: The Complexity

 \begin{remark} (1) If the $\Delta$ in Theorem \ref{thm-bmsz} is a reduced divisor with the complexity $n+r(\Delta)-\ell(\Delta)\le 0$, then Theorem \ref{thm-bmsz} implies that $(X,\Delta)$ itself is a toric pair.

-(2) Let $f:X\to X$ be a polarized endomorphism and $D$ is a reduced divisor such that $f^{-1}(D)=D$, $f|_{X\backslash D}$ is quasi-\'etale and $K_X+D$ is $\Q$-Cartier.
+(2) Let $f:X\to X$ be a polarized endomorphism and let $D$ be an $f^{-1}$-invariant reduced divisor such that $f|_{X\backslash D}$ is quasi-\'etale and $K_X+D$ is $\Q$-Cartier.
 Then $K_X+D \equiv 0$ by the logarithmic ramification divisor formula and Lemma \ref{lem-eig}.
-In particular, $-(K_X+D)$ is nef; further, $(X, D)$ is log canonical (cf.~\cite[Theorem 1.4]{BH}). \end{remark}
+In particular, $-(K_X+D)$ is nef; further, the pair $(X, D)$ is log canonical (cf.~\cite[Theorem 1.4]{BH}). \end{remark}

 The following theorem provides us with a useful upper bound of the complexity.